Daphne789/cs3237project/Experiments/imu_data_collect/readme.txt

 === Usage ===

 1. Build the hardware (see section below)
-2. Upload .ino code to ESP32.
+2. Connect ESP32 and upload .ino code.
 3. Close the IDE so that the port is not in use.
 4. Start the .py file in the consol, providing the motion being tracked.
-Eg. "python imu_data_collect.py left"
+Eg. "python imu_data_collect.py left".
+The python tracks the serial output from the ESP32!
 5. Hold button to start tracking a motion.
 Release button to stop the tracking of the motion.
 Each button press corresponds to one motion tracked with many gyro and accel data of same action_id.
 6. ctrl + c to stop the tracking of motions.
 The .csv file should be accessible in the same directory as the .py file.